There aren't many commercial dog food options for dogs with allergies.

 However, some possible food allergies in dogs could be caused by meats, grains, corn or dairy.

 It's one of the most popular approaches to the elimination diet, which helps to figure out the cause of allergic reactions.

 Check with your veterinarian or a canine nutritionist before switching your dog to a new diet.

 They can help you decide if this recipe will be nutritionally balanced for your pup.

-Crockpot Duck Chuck for Dogs with Allergies
+Crockpot Duck Dog Food Recipe for Allergies

 - 1 lb. duck

 As with most slow cooker recipes, this Duck Chuck is very easy to prepare.

 It only takes me about 15 minutes to prepare all of the ingredients.